domaingen/domaingen.github.io/cfp.md

 - Submissions should be fully anonymized for double-blind review
 - Dual submission policy: This workshop welcomes ongoing and unpublished work but will also accept papers that are under review or have recently been accepted at other venues.

+### FAQ
+- Can previously published paper be submitted to the workshop?: According to ICLR guidelines, workshops are not a venue for work that has been previously published in other conferences on machine learning.
+Work that is presented at the main ICLR conference should not appear in a workshop, including as part of an invited talk.
+- How to access the workshop on the day of the event: More guidenlines will be added closer to the date of the workshop

 ### Invited speakers:
 - David Lopez-Paz, Research Scientist at Meta AI Research
 - Amos Storkey, Professor in the School of Informatics, University of Edinburgh